 - a.
 The Service Provider shall supply appropriate signs, barricades, flashing light barricades, ground attendants, and flagging, as required, to keep unauthorized personnel out of potentially hazardous work areas.
 Additional coordination is required. - b.
-Highly visible physical barriers such as warning tape shall be used by c.
+Highly visible physical barriers such as warning tape shall be used by

+- Service Providers to identify their work area and to prevent Boeing personnel and others not directly involved withthe project from entering. - c.
 Substantial barricades, such as chain link fencing, standard guardrails, etc., are required around excavations, holes, or openings in floors, roof areas, edges of roofs, and elevated platforms.
 In addition, barricades are required around overheadwork and wherever necessary to warn or protect all personnel.